 Instead of buying an expensive door basket, be frugal and make it from greenery, branches and pine cones you collect!

-If that turns out well, I found this Martha Stewart Scandinavian-style greenery “chandelier”.
-Make TWO of the wreaths above and adorn them with wine-colored satin bows and suspend them from the ceiling with lengths of the same ribbon.
+Two wreaths are simply adorned with wine-colored satin bows and suspended from the ceiling with lengths of the same ribbon.

 A quaint sled with some added greenery makes for a charming and cheery welcome near a door.
 Holiday decorations can make use of things you already have in the family.

 How easy to do the burlap table treatment below but with a more seasonable theme!
 This source recommends adding 36″ to your table length to achieve the same look as the picture.
 This will allow 18″ on each end for tying.
 I found it at Jo-Ann Fabric and Craft in many colors and 48″ wide.